FAQ on COVID-19

-The Beckman Café is open for online ordering and contactless pickup , as well as safe in-person ordering and take.out.
+The Beckman Café is open for online ordering and contactless pickup , as well as in person ordering and dining.

 The Business Office's staff members have hybrid working arrangements. and you can continue to work with them to submit grant proposals, get financial reports, and more.
 You can find more information about sponsor information on the Sponsored Program Administration's website.
 In addition to contacting staff members directly, you can also reach the grants and finance teams using their general email accounts.

 All Human Resource functions are still available.
 Please use the general HR email address to contact that office.

 Communications Office staff members all have hybrid working arrangements.
 You can still email about websites, social media, news releases, and more.